xrubio/pandora/docs/tutorials/02_getting_started_pandora.md

 2. Create and execute a 'main' function

 Next step is to create a 'main' function.
 This is the code that will be called once we execute the simulation, and the starting point for our model.
-We create a file called 'main.cxx' adding these lines into it:
+We create a file called `main.cxx` adding these lines into it:

 Add these lines to your file: